 Geographic Connection to Pennsylvania: Swarthmore, Delaware County

-Many of the books Napoli wrote received outstanding awards.
-Among her picture books and early reader books, Albert captured most of the attention, winning the Kentucky Bluegrass Award, Los Angeles Times Best Book, St. Louis Post-Dispatch Best Children’s Book, New York Public Library Children's Books 2001, Bookbuilders West Annual award, and others.
-Napoli's The Prince of the Pond received the most recognition amongst her elementary and middle school readers.
+Many of Napoli’s books have received outstanding awards.
+Among her picture books and early reader books, Albert (2001) captured most of the attention, winning the Kentucky Bluegrass Award, Los Angeles Times Best Book, New York Public Library Children's Books 2001, and other awards.
+Napoli's The Prince of the Pond (1992) received the most recognition among her elementary and middle school readers.
 It received over 10 awards, including the New Jersey Reading Association's M. Jerry Weiss Book Award of 1997, 100 Best Children's Books of 1992, Outstanding Merit, and book of the month in the Philadelphia Children's Reading Round Table.
-This book is also one of the many that has been translated into a different language, for Napoli's books have been translated into Spanish, German, Chinese, Japanese, Danish, Dutch, Hebrew, Korean, and some other languages.
+Napoli's books have been translated into Spanish, German, Chinese, Japanese, Danish, Dutch, Hebrew, Korean, and other languages.

-Syntactic Argumentation. (with Emily Rando) Washington: Georgetown University School of Language.
-1979.
+And Emily Rando.
+Syntactic Argumentation.
+Washington: Georgetown University School of Language, 1979.